arshluthra0/ArshBookStore/README.md

 22:53- Removed the previous bootstrap and added the boostrap code of quartz.
 Its not working.. hahahaha..
 23:00- Got what is not working.
 Remember to change the bootstrap url from bootstrap.in.css to bootstrap.css!!
 23:11- hmm...
 This layout is quiet bright.
 Too many colours.
-There is not many colours
+There are not many colours

 ---x---End of the project---x----
 Total time put into the Project: 9 Hours